subquery/documentation/docs/quickstart/quickstart_chains/arbitrum.md

 import { Dividend, User } from "../types";
 ```

 If you're creating a new Etheruem based project, this command will also generate ABI types and save them into `src/types` using the `npx typechain --target=ethers-v5` command, allowing you to bind these contracts to specific addresses in the mappings and call read-only contract methods against the block being processed.
 It will also generate a class for every contract event to provide easy access to event parameters, as well as the block and transaction the event originated from.
-All of these types are written to `src/typs/abi-interfaces` and `src/typs/contracts` directories.
-In the example Gravatar SubQuery project, you would import these types like so.
+All of these types are written to `src/types/abi-interfaces` and `src/types/contracts` directories.
+In this example SubQuery project, you would import these types like so.

 ```ts
 import { ClaimDividendBatchLog } from "../types/abi-interfaces/WinrStakingAbi";